streamingfast/firehose-docs/content/operators/guides/ethereum.md

 side which would merge the one-block files into 100-block files.
 When we are syncing the chain we will run the `mindreader-node` process in merged mode.

-When we are synced we will run the `mindreader-node` in it's regular mode of operation (storing one-block files)
+When we are synced we will run the `mindreader-node` in its regular mode of operation (storing one-block files)

-The one-block files and 100-block files will be store in `data-dir/storage/merged-blocks` and
+The one-block files and 100-block files will be stored in `data-dir/storage/merged-blocks` and
 `data-dir/storage/one-blocks` respectively.
 The naming convention of the file is the number of the first block in the file.